starship-tools/farana/examples/example2is/README.md

 # farana.tutorial.example2-is

 This is the Clojure companion to
 [Example 2b of the Java tutorial for Apache Felix](http://felix.apache.org/documentation/tutorials-examples-and-presentations/apache-felix-osgi-tutorial/apache-felix-tutorial-example-2b.html).
-The tutorial text of the Java version has been adapted for Clojure below.
+The tutorial text of the Java version has been adapted for Clojure, below.

 As with the Java example, it is like the other Clojure example 2 in all ways but one: the language is different.
 This has manifested in two places in the